Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy

 \subsection{Discrete differential geometry}

 Even if the analogy between topological and measure bundles cannot be realized, one can use some ideas to study the latter.
-As a simplicial complex, any measurement scenario allows a study in the formalism of discrete differential geometry \cite{Crane:2013:DGP, grady2010discrete}.
-A $n$-simplex is treated as a "quanta of space", and the topology follows from the topology of the simplicial complex in its geometric representation.
+As a simplicial complex, any scenario accepts its study in the formalism of discrete differential geometry \cite{Crane:2013:DGP,grady2010discrete}.
+In this formalism, an $n$-simplex is treated as a ``quanta of space,'' and the topology follows from the topology of the simplicial complex in its geometric representation.
 Here we will present some useful concepts from this formalism\footnote{The presentation of discrete differential geometry here is far from formal and aims to instigate useful concepts.}.

 We can define the boundary operator $\partial$ on an $n$-simplex in the usual way, through the orientation given to each $n$-simplex.
 Its boundary obtained by $\partial$ will be given by the sum of the $(n-1)$-simplices that form its boundary, that is, the $(n-1)$-simplices that can be obtained by marginalization.
 For example, in the case of $2$-simplices, the boundary operator allows us to consider the edge of a bi-dimensional simply connected region $S$, given by the sum of $1$-simplices